isomerpages/moe-corporationpri/_cca/Physical sports/Football (Boys).md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>"Football CCA has taught me that it is important to be disciplined.
-Through
+<p>“Football CCA has taught me the importance of discipline.
+Through drills,
-drills, I learned skills such as dribbling, passing, ball mastery, and shooting.
+I have learned skills such as dribbling, passing, ball mastery, and shooting.
 My favourite part of training is when we get to play matches with friends.
-One memorable training session was when my team scored 4 goals!"</p>
+One memorable training session was when my team scored four goals!”</p>
 <p></p>
 <p>Vihaan Thakur from Humility 5 2024</p>
 <p></p>
-<p></p>
-<p>"I enjoy Football training because I get to learn new skills and apply
+<p>“I enjoy football training because I get to learn new skills and apply
 them in matches.
-I will always remember the day I got to represent the school to play my first NSG game.
-Participating in NSG games has taught me a lot about respecting my opponents."</p>
+I will always remember the day I got to represent the school and play my first NSG game.
+Participating in NSG games has taught me a lot about respecting my opponents.”</p>
 <p></p>
 <p>Mohamed Danish from Responsibility 1 2024</p>
 </td>